Opentrons/opentrons/api/docs/v2/new_modules.rst

 +++++++++++++++++++++++

 Sometimes you may wish to deactivate the Thermocycler Module, in order to remove samples from the module or shut the module off after use.
-Before or after a protocol run, you can press `deactivate` to ensure that your Thermocycler Module is off before opening the lid.
+Before or after a protocol run, you can click the `deactivate` button to ensure that your Thermocycler Module is off before opening the lid.
 You may also deactivate your Thermocycler Module from your protocol by calling one of the methods outlined in :ref:`thermocycler-deactivation`.

 .. image:: ../img/modules/deactivate_tc.png